cockroachdb/docs/v22.2/restoring-backups-across-versions.md

 - [Support for long-term backup archival](#support-for-long-term-backup-archival)

 {{site.data.alerts.callout_info}}
-Since CockroachDB does not consider minor versions in backup eligibility, this page refers to versions in the "v22.2.x" format.
+Since CockroachDB considers the cluster version when running a backup, this page refers to versions in a "v22.2.x" format.
 For example, both v22.2.8 and v22.2.14 are considered as v22.2 clusters for backup purposes.
 {{site.data.alerts.end}}

 ## Support for restoring backups into a higher version